On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II: Proof of Proposition

 \end{lemma}

 \begin{proof} We pick out the property that $d$ is squarefree by the identity

 Note that the above identity holds without the condition $(\alpha,2)=1$, but this can be added as by construction $(d,2)=1$.
-Inserting this to the above expression gives that the $d$-sum is given by
+Inserting this to the expression on the left-hand side of the statement in the lemma shows that the $d$-sum is given by